Teams that want strong, expressive speech through the studio or API today and a narrow LLM tool surface with reusable templates after npm publication.

 PlayHT alternative for LLM voice workflows

 PlayHT and PlayAI focus on AI voice generation, multi-speaker audio, studio workflows, and API usage.
-TextToSpeechSkills focuses on polished speech generation that LLM apps can reliably direct through natural expression markup, MCP, skills, and template-backed jobs.
+TextToSpeechSkills offers polished speech through the studio and API today, with natural expression markup, skills, and template-backed MCP jobs prepared for release.

 Who is this for?